nihehoku-boop/gathering/DEPLOYMENT.md

 ## Step 7: Update NEXTAUTH_URL

 1. Go back to Environment Variables
-2. Update `NEXTAUTH_URL` to your actual Vercel URL
+2. Update `NEXTAUTH_URL` to your actual Vercel URL: `https://gathering-jade.vercel.app`
 3. Redeploy (or it will auto-redeploy)

 ## Step 8: Run Database Migrations